searchCreated with Lunacy

 A certified New York City school teacher, Amy has a Masters degree in Education from Fordham University.
 She works as a freelance teacher with On Location Education as an on set tutor on films and Broadway shows.
 This job has given her the opportunity to meet great people, teach amazing kids, and has allowed her to eat for free at opening night parties and from craft service tables.
 Amy has also worked extensively on Broadway as an assistant merchandise manager for over 40 Broadway shows, including Annie Get Your Gun, Les Miserables, Gypsy, Equus, Anything Goes, and The Phantom of the Opera.

-Amy has been a member of the MAC Board for over 10 years, and is honored to now be the Board President.
+Amy has been a member of the MAC Board for over 10 years, and recently concluded her term as President.

 NATASHA CASTILLO (Treasurer) is the producer and two-time MAC Award-nominated best emcee of the Three-time MAC Award-nominated best recurring series Spotlight On YOU Open Mic.
 Natasha Castillo is one of three daughters of late superstar Dai Ling Chuang, who recorded multiple records with EMI/Decca who had her own TV/Radio show in Southeast Asia.
 Natasha’s musical career started early in school plays, talent shows, and glee clubs.
 In high school, she experienced her Lincoln Center debut in her performance with the high school A Capella Chorus.
 Natasha performed as lead singer with an alternative rock band in college and later became the lead singer for the wedding band Eternity.
 After some time off, Natasha reentered the music world when she joined the Blue Hill Troupe (BHT), an all for Charity off-Broadway Theater Troupe where she learned the in’s and out’s of theater production, from props to costumes to construction to utilizing her skills as a hair and make-up artist.
 She was elected new members entertainment committee chair the year after she joined the troupe, testimony to her diligence.
 She performed in the troupe’s annual cabaret shows at the Triad and was cast in the leading role of Ronnette in the BHT’s Fall production of Little Shop of Horrors.